 The government doesn’t want you to take out your retirement too soon, but they also don’t want you to wait too long.
 After all, the funds in your account are allowed to grow in a tax-advantaged fashion.
-Accordingly, you will need to start taking required minimum distributions (RMDs) on the year after you turn 70 and ½ years of age.
+Accordingly, when you will need to start taking required minimum distributions (RMDs) depends on your birth year.

 You will want to be sure to calculate your RMD in advance.
-If you do not take out your full RMD by the required time, you will face a 50% penalty on whatever amount you failed to take out.
-It’s a good idea to talk to a certified financial planner to make sure you have the correct amount calculated for your RMD.
+If you do not take out your full RMD by the required time, you will face a 50% penalty on whatever amount you failed to appropriately take out.
+It’s a good idea to talk to a Certified Financial Planner® to make sure you have the correct amount calculated for your RMD.